The Coal House that once stood in Long Street near to Town Green. Photograph taken in the 1990s

 On 22nd December 1890, the Eastern Daily Press reported that the poor of Great Ellingham wished to “return their thanks to Mr Clarke, Mr Ricebrooke, Mr A T Cockle and Mr Kerrison for carting the poor’s coal“.
 The poor of the parish also expressed their thanks to Messrs J P Wich & Sons “for supplying the best coal they have had for years“.

-The coal would have been purchased with the funds from renting out the allotment land in the village held by the charity.
+The coal was funded by the rents received from the allotments in the village held by the charity.

-The Inclosure Commissioner’s Particulars and Valuation of 1800 for Great Ellingham, refers to areas for “Poor Firing” – allotments on Broad Common, Pennell Common, Stalland Common.
-Further, many of the landowners at that time claimed their rights to the cutting and taking of turf and bracken for firing from the commons in the village.
+The Inclosure Commissioner’s Particulars and Valuation of 1800 for Great Ellingham, refers to areas for ‘Poor Firing’ – allotments on Broad Common, Pennell Common, Stalland Common.

-Kelly’s Directory of 1896, confirms that the poor (of Great Ellingham) have the benefit of a fuel allotment of 52 acres producing an annual sum of £57 17s 6d.
+Kelly’s Directory of 1896, confirms that the poor (of Great Ellingham) benefited from a fuel allotment of 52 acres producing an annual sum of £57 17s 6d.

 Who lived in Coal House Road?

-The 1901 census records four families living in Coal House Road:
+The 1901 census shows four families living in Coal House Road:

-39 year old groom and gardener Walter Dexter lived with his wife Lydia (40) and children John aged 12, Violet 15, Daisy 6 and eight month old Beatrice.
-Walter’s married brother Frederick (a Bricklayer) is with the family on census night.
+39 year old groom and gardener Walter Dexter lived with his 40 year old wife Lydia and children John aged 12, Violet 15, Daisy 6 and eight month old Beatrice.
+Walter’s married brother Frederick (a bricklayer) is with the family on census night.

 Both Walter and Lydia were born in nearby Rockland St Peter as was daughter Violet.
 John was born in Attleborough and the younger two girls in Great Ellingham.
 The Great Ellingham Parish Registers include a burial for a John George Dexter aged 16 years on 19 January 1905.

 Next we have Robert and Ellen Spencer living in a three roomed property.
 Robert is aged 44 and born in Great Ellingham.
 His wife Ellen aged 38 was born in Rotherhithe.
-Robert had been invalided home from the Army and Ellen is taking in washing at home.
+Robert had been invalided home from the Army and Ellen is taking in washing.

-Finally, 57 year old Farmer John Downes is also living at Coal House Road along with his wife Maria (59) and daughters 25 year old Annie Downes and 32 year old Kate Pease.
+Finally, 57 year old farmer John Downes is also living at Coal House Road along with his 59 year old wife Maria and daughters 25 year old Annie Downes and 32 year old Kate Pease.
 John’s grandsons Reginald and Alginald Pease (aged 7 and 2 respectively) are also with the household.